sihensel/docs/README.md

 # Documentation

-This repo contains all of my personal documentation on different topics, written in markdown.
+This repo contains all of my personal documentation on different topics, written in Markdown and AsciiDoc.